inab/EPICO-REST-API/INSTALL.md

 * Plack::Middleware::CrossOrigin
 * Plack::Middleware::Deflater
 * FCGI	(needed by Plack::Handler::FCGI)
-* BP-Schema-tools
+* BP-Schema-tools dependencies.
-* A web server with a proper setup.
+* A web server, like Apache, with a proper setup.

 ## Deployment
 1. Check you have installed gcc, cpan, the development version of Perl.

-2. Create a separate user (for instance, `epico-rest`) for the API, with a separate group
+2. Create a separate user (for instance, `epico-rest` with group `epico-rest`) for the API, with a separate group

 	```bash
 	useradd -m -U -c 'EPICO REST API unprivileged user' epico-rest